It seems like your browser didn't download the required fonts. Please revise your security settings and try again.

 6. Enter the IP address/range for your Barracuda Networks region.

 For example, if you are in the US region, type 209.222.80.0/21, click Save.
-For other regions, refer to the IP addresses listed in Email Gateway Defense IP Ranges.
+For other regions, refer to the IP addresses listed in Email Gateway Defense IP Ranges Used for Configuration.

 To add another IP address/range, click Add and type in the IP address/range.
 Click Save again.